Atmospheric Science Courses

 Atm 562 Numerical Weather Prediction (3)

 Numerical methods for diagnostic and prognostic meteorological models; model initialization, incorporation of clouds and precipitation; review of current numerical weather prediction models.
-Prerequisites: Atm 510, familiarity with partial differential equations and computer programming.
+Prerequisite: ATM 500 or consent of instructor.

 Atm 566 Marine and Estuary Systems (3)

 This class is designed as an in-depth study of modern processes in marine and estuary systems, with a focus on marine/estuary sedimentology and biogeochemistry.
 Topics to be covered include: water column parameters, dissolved gases in sea water, trace elements and nutrients, marine and estuarine sediment processes; and aerosol deposition.
 In addition to lectures, the class will involve review of current scientific studies, a class presentations by each student on papers being discussed, and a review paper on a relevant topic of choice.
 2 lectures each week.

 Atm 601 Synoptic Laboratory III (3)

 Advanced principles of weather analysis, isentropic analysis of weather systems; vertical motion, vorticity and divergence computations, selected analyses of tropical weather systems; mesoanalysis; use of numerical guidance in weather forecasting.